 - A second phase of 11 projects is now underway.
 Find out more on the Nesta website.

-Future Parks supports whole places to reimagine how their parks and urban green spaces could be better used and supported to provide social and environmental benefits for those that live in and visit the area.
+Future Parks supports whole places to reimagine how their parks and urban green spaces could be better used and supported to provide social and environmental benefits.

 Find out more on our Future Parks page.